ronny-rentner/ultraimport/README.md

 `globals`: add the `objects_to_import` to the dict provided.
 Usually called with `gloabls=globals()` if you want the imported module to be added to the globals of the caller.

+`preprocessor`: callable that takes the source code as an argument and that can return a modified version of the source code.

-`use_cache`: if set to false, allow re-importing of the same source file even if it was cached before.
+`use_cache`: if set to False, allow re-importing of the same source file even if it was import before.

+`lazy`: if set to True and if objects_to_import is set to None, it will lazy import the module.
+If set to True and objects_to_import is a dict, the values of the dict must be the type of the object to lazy import from the module.
+Currently only the type 'callable' is supported.

 ## Contributing

-We love contributions! ultraimport is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions!

+ultraimport is open source, built on open source, and we'd love to have you hang out in our community.